ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 Introducing bytes affected the architecture of processors.
 Engineers have expected that the CPU performs most operations over numbers.
 Therefore, they added a feature to load and process all bits of the number at once.
 This solution increased computers' performance by order of magnitude.
 At the same time, loading of the single bit in the CPU happens rarely.
 Supporting this feature in hardware brings significant overhead.
 Therefore, engineers have excluded it from modern processors.

 There is one more question.
 Why does a byte consist of eight bits?
-In the first computers, a byte's size was equal to [six bits](https://en.wikipedia.org/wiki/Six-bit_character_code).
+It was not always this way.
+The byte was equal to [six bits](https://en.wikipedia.org/wiki/Six-bit_character_code) in the first computers.
 Such a memory block was enough to encode all the English alphabet characters in upper and lower case, numbers, punctuation marks and mathematical operations.

-Over time, this size has become insufficient.
-The byte was expanded to seven bits.
-At that moment, the [ASCII table](https://en.wikipedia.org/wiki/ASCII) appeared.
-The table became the standard for encoding characters.
-The ASCII table defines characters for codes from 0 to 127.
-127 is the maximum seven-bit number.
-Later, IBM has released the mainframe [IBM System/360](https://en.wikipedia.org/wiki/IBM_System/360).
+Six-bits encodings were insufficient for representing control and box-drawing characters.
+Therefore, these encodings were extended to seven bits in the early 1960s.
+The [ASCII encoding](https://en.wikipedia.org/wiki/ASCII) appeared at that moment.
+It became the standard for encoding characters.
+ASCII defines characters for codes from 0 to 127.
+The maximum seven-bit number 127 limits this range.

+Then IBM released the computer [IBM System/360](https://en.wikipedia.org/wiki/IBM_System/360) in 1964.
 The size of a byte was eight bits in this computer.
 IBM chose this size for supporting old character encodings from the past projects.
-Such packaging of bits has become the industry standard.
-It happened because of the popularity and widespread of IBM System/360.
+The IBM System/360 computer was popular and widespread.
+It led that eight-bit packaging became the industry standard.

-Table 1-1 shows frequently used [units of information](https://en.wikipedia.org/wiki/Units_of_information).
+Table 1-1 shows frequently used [units of information](https://en.wikipedia.org/wiki/Units_of_information) besides bits and bytes.

-{caption: "Таблица 1-1.
+{caption: "Table 1-1.
 Units of information", width: "70%"}
 | Title | [Abbreviation](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/term-collections/bits-bytes-terms) | Number of bytes | Number of bits |
 | --- | --- | --- | --- |
 | kilobyte | KB | 1000 | 8000 |